 Prayers are also a problem in local council sessions, where in 2012 the High Court ruled that such prayers could not legally occur as part of formal business, but in 2015 a new law was passed making them legal again.
 An ongoing debate has been occurring within many councils about this in recent years, and we have supported many councillors who have pushed for prayers to be scrapped or at least removed from formal business, or replaced by more inclusive ‘time for reflection’.

-Further issues include the role of the monarch as Head of the Church of England, the fact that the monarch cannot be a Catholic, and the fact that the opening ceremony of the judicial year, attended by judges, is Anglican in nature.
+Further issues include the fact that the monarch cannot be a Catholic, and the fact that the opening ceremony of the judicial year, attended by judges, is Anglican in nature.

 What we’re doing